 PUT THE HORSE BEFORE THE CART

-Most organisational systems teach you how to increase your speed, in other words how to cope with the mass of things to be done and responsibilities in order to be able to take on even more.
-They operate backwards.
+Most organizational systems teach you how to increase your speed, in other words how to cope with the mass of things to be done and responsibilities in order to be able to take on even more.
+They operate backward.
 They sometimes allow you to distinguish between what is important and what is less so, but they still make you do everything, leaving you at the mercy of those who will give you even more tasks to perform.

 CHOOSE THE ESSENTIAL – A SERIES OF QUESTIONS

 Use these questions for everything that you have to do.
-In time it will come naturally.
+In time it will come naturally: